 Karen Macdonald - RVN

 I am a Registered Veterinary Nurse I qualified in 2001 and have worked at Paragon since 1995.
-I was promoted to Head nurse in 2007 and as part of this role I oversee the nursing team across the three branches.
-I work between the Dalston and Newbiggin branches.
-Recently I completed the small, equine and large animal ‘Suitably Qualified Person’ qualification which allows me to dispense a range of medications to our clients.
-I have a particular interest in exotic animals and enjoy surgical nursing.
+I was promoted to Head nurse in 2007 and as part of this role I oversee the nursing team, assist with nurse training and the running of the hospital.
+I completed the small, equine and large animal ‘Suitably Qualified Person’ qualification which allows me to dispense a range of medications to our clients.
+I have a particular interest in exotic animals and enjoy surgical nursing, getting involved and assisting with operation procedures.

-Outside work I enjoy socializing and travelling.
-Recently I have visited India, Borneo and Sri Lanka.
+Outside work I enjoy spending time with my family and travelling.
+I have visited India, Borneo and Sri Lanka.
 I have seen a lot of wonderful wildlife including Leopards in Sri Lanka, Tigers in India and Orangutans in Borneo.

 Kelly Armstrong - RVN